onyxhealth/oauth2org/README.md

      export SOCIAL_AUTH_VERIFYMYIDENTITY_OPENIDCONNECT_SECRET="oauth2org-dsjkfj87234ndsh89r3b434y8dTWocG"
      export SOCIAL_AUTH_VERIFYMYIDENTITY_OPENIDCONNECT_OIDC_ENDPOINT="http://verifymyidentity:8000"

-You may also use other upsteam identity providers such as Ping or Okta.
-See Python Social Auth documentation.)
+You may also use other upsteam identity providers such as Ping,Okta, SAML, etc.  See Python Social Auth documentation.

 If you are a developer running `oauth2org` server and the `vmi` OpenID Connect server locally on the same machine for development, we recommend setting up hostnames locally for each server host.